had0j/io_qp2_rule_eng/readme.md

 ## Others related to attack

-### Consecutive cancel
+### consecutive cancelss

+**The addition of this system can basically be attributed to the appearance of [Mechanical Hearts](https://bilibili.com/opus/997806608970940469) to prevent brainless high-speed looping, since as long as all garbage is cancelled clearing large amounts of items((?)) is possible**

-There is a `consecutive cancel` variable, the amount of garbage lines cancelled the amount is added
+1. There is a `consecutive cancelss` variable, cancelling N garbage lines adds **+N**
-All Clears add **+5**
+1. All Clears add **+5**
-Every 30 seconds without tanking garbage lines **+5**, timer then resets to zero
+1.【Directed at Mechanical Hearts】Track whether an S or Z is used when clearing an S/Z Spin, if the tetromino used is the same six times in a row then **+2**
+1.【Directed at Mechanical Hearts】If the I piece is placed vertically at the two edge columns without clearing lines, then check if the four neighbouring blocks on the other column of the same board side, if they're all the I piece's cyan blocks then **+2**
-When clearing grey tiles (garbage lines) instantly **becomes 0**
+1. When clearing grey tiles (garbage lines) instantly **becomes 0**
-When garbage in queue releases as garbage lines, every line entered through the bottom of the board -3 (lowest is 0)
+1. When garbage in queue releases as garbage lines, every line entered through the bottom of the board -3
-When an I-Spin clears lines **-2**
+1. When an I-Spin clears lines **-2**
-When clearing a Quad **-3**, track the column, if different from both of the previous two times (doesn't repeat tracking, only keep new ones ((translation note: I have no idea what the text inside the parentheses mean, sorry if it's unclear))) then another **-4**
+1. When clearing a Quad **-3**, track the column, if different from both of the previous two times (doesn't repeat tracking, only keep new ones) then another **-4**
+1. S/Z Spins clearing lines function identically to when an I piece clears a Quad, just with the rotation center column instead.
+When all different **-2**
-SZ/JL piece spins clearing lines is the same as I piece clearing Quads, just changed to rotation center column, when both different **-2** (SZ and JL each use the same table)
+1. J/L Spins clearing lines function identically to when an I piece clears a Quad, just with the rotation center column instead.
+When all different **-2**
+1. Every 30 seconds without doing actions that decrease `consecutive cancelss`: **+5**
+1. Every 75 pieces without doing actions that decreasse `consecutive cancelss`: **+5**

+> Note 1: This value cannot fall under 0
+> Note 2: sigh even special weapons toward Mechanical Hearts are being used now, you can announce that Mechanical Hearts is victorious, Garbo what are you doing Garbo (
+> Note 3: All conditions above have already been overcome by Mechanical Heart's expansion version, despite requiring learning more changes

-Once `consecutive cancel` reaches certain values, the original 7-bag order becomes modified, adding extra pieces to every bag:
+Once `consecutive cancelss` reaches certain values, the original 7-bag order becomes modified, adding extra pieces to every bag:

  - 20: O piece
  - 30: random of L/J
- - 40: random of S/Z
+ - 40: random of S/Z, when reached for the first time an I5 is added (5-block long bar, limited to once per game)
  - 50: random of L/J
  - 50: random of T/I
  - 60: random of S/Z

+Will also shorten garbage wait time, see `garbage wait time` chapter for detail
-Will also shorten received garbage amount ((translation note: not sure what this means)), see `received amount calculation` chapter for detail
+Will also increase received garbage amount, see `received amount calculation` chapter for detail

-> This system's addition can basically be attributed to the [Mechanical Hearts](https://bilibili.com/opus/997806608970940469) strategy

 ### Targeting Grace